INTI-CMNB/KiKit/doc/panelization.md

 vector).
 The tab is constructed with given width.
 If the substrate is not penetrated within maxHeight, exception is raised.

-When partitionLine is specified, tha tab is extended to the opposite side - limited by the partition line.
-Note that if tab cannot span towards the partition line, then the the tab is not created - it returns a tuple (None, None).
+When partitionLine is specified, the tab is extended to the opposite side - limited by the partition line.
+Note that if tab cannot span towards the partition line, then the tab is not created - it returns a tuple (None, None).

 Returns a pair tab and cut outline.
 Add the tab it via union - batch adding of geometry is more efficient.